Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Koszul duality for complete algebras

 \begin{corollary} Let $\cat{A}$ be a symmetric monoidal complete soundly filtered stable category with uniformly bounded sequential limits.
 Then any object of the symmetric monoidal category $\Coalg^\positive_n(\cat{A})$ is $n$-dualizable. \end{corollary}

 There is a concrete description of the fully extended $n$-dimensional framed topological field theory associated to an object $A\in\Alg_n(\cat{A})$, using the topological chiral homology.
 See Lurie \cite{tft}.
 In \cite{poincare}, we shall give a concrete description of the framed topological field theory associated to a copositive $E_n$-coalgebra, using \emph{compactly supported} topological chiral homology.
 See also Francis \cite{francis} for an earlier, and closely related result.
+Specifically, we use the Poincar\'e type duality theorem on the compactly supported topological chiral homology, analogous to Lurie's ``non-abelian'' Poincar\'e duality theorem \cite{higher-alg}.

+\begin{remark} The key for all the results of this section was good control of the behaviour of the limits and colimits with respect to the monoidal structure.
+Another symmetric monoidal category in which both the limits and colimits behave well is the Cartesian symmetric monoidal category of spaces.
+This is the context in which Lurie considers his generalization of the Poincar\'e duality theorem.

+The coalgebraic higher Morita category in a Cartesian symmetric monoidal category (which is closed under the finite limits) was identified by Ben-Zvi and Nadler with the ($n+1$)-category of iterated correspondences \cite[Remark 1.17]{bzn}.
+The Koszul duality in the category of spaces is given by the iterated looping and delooping constructions.
+Suitable analogues of our results hold in this context, and are consequences of the iterated loop space theory. \end{remark}